laravel/bootcamp.laravel.com/resources/docs/showing-chirps.md

 }
 ```

-And finally, we will update our `Chirps/Index` page component to accept the `chirps` prop and render them below our form using our new component:
+Finally, we will update our `Chirps/Index` page component to accept the `chirps` prop and render the Chirps below our form using our new component:

 ```vue tab=Vue filename=resources/js/Pages/Chirps/Index.vue
 <script setup>